Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 2. Rent a car if you plan to travel elsewhere in Croatia

-When we were planning our Croatia trip, everyone who knew anything about Croatia said to rent a car, so we did.
+When we were planning our Croatia family trip, everyone who knew anything about Croatia said to rent a car, so we did.
 We were a little hesitant because we’ve never rented a car while traveling before.
-But it was so easy and helped so much during our trip that we didn’t regret it for a moment!
+But it was so easy and helped so much during our trip that we didn’t regret it for a moment, and it gave us so much more flexibility in our Croatian road trip itinerary.

 Of course you don’t need a car for visiting Dubrovnik, so we started our rental on the day we left Dubrovnik to head to our next stop, the fascinating city of Mostar only a few hours away in Bosnia and Herzegovina.